 John Hargrave should be given first credit for the idea of Lone Scouts.
 He was serving as a Commissioner for Woodcraft and Camping in Baden-Powell's Boy Scout Movement when he wrote his first book, LONECRAFT (based on the work of the Lonecraft camps, which he started in 1912.
-Published in 1913, the book was intended to encourage boys who were too distant from organised scout troops to become "Lone Scouts."
+Published in 1913, the book was intended to encourage boys who were too distant from organized scout troops to become "Lone Scouts."

 In 1915, disturbed because farm and country boys were being left out of Scouting, William D. Boyce organized the Lone Scouts of America, LSA.
 In the LSA a boy, by himself, could enjoy Scouting.
 Because of Boyce's background in publishing and given the remoteness of the LSA membership, LSA had a strong program of writing and correspondence as well as traditional Scoutcraft.

 In 1924, the $100,000 yearly drain on Boyce's finances became too much, so he merged the LSA with the BSA.
 The program continued for a period first as the Lone Scout Division (LSD) and then later as the Lone Scout Service (LSS).
 Eventually in the mid-1930s the program was fully integrated into the BSA and the separate LSA advancement program was discontinued.
 There still remains a Lone Scout (and Lone Cub Scout) program with only a few hundred members.